olivrwitt/ow214final/README.md

-# Water quality changes in Puerto Rico after Hurricane Hugo
+# Water quality changes in Puerto Rico before and after Hurricane Hugo

 ## Purpose/Background
 This repository contains data on nutrient concentrations in several streams in the Luquillo mountain region in Puerto Rico from 1986-1994.
 The purpose is to analyze changes over time in these  nutrient concentrations after the 1986.